 More Case Value Information

-Jurors have their personal biases.
-These biases can either help or hurt you.
+Jurors have personal biases, which can either help or hurt you.
 This unpredictably leads to a wide range of results.
 For personal injury settlement purposes, our lawyers guess – there is no other way to describe it – what we think the jury would award.
 We use that guess to calculate the client’s bodily injury settlement range.
 Ultimately, there is still an average, which is how Baltimore personal injury settlements are calculated.

-The settlement value of a claim increases over time.
+The average care accident settlement in Maryland increases over time.
 Our lawyers see this over and over.
 More than 95% of the time, the typical car accident settlement amount will continue to rise AFTER a lawsuit is filed.
 Our law firm has had many Baltimore accident cases where the pretrial offer was more than 50 times greater than the pre-suit offer.

 This is an essential thing to understand.
 With a few exceptions, a quick settlement payout will not be the path to maximizing your settlement amount.
 Our lawyers can make this process go faster.
 Our personal injury attorneys will not be the reason for the delay.
 But to get the most money for your case, you do have to have some patience.